 Prepping as much as you can ahead of time is the name of the game when it comes to Thanksgiving!
-I want to actually cook as least as possible on actual Thanksgiving day as I can.
-So many things can be made ahead of time, and broccoli casserole is no exception.
+I want to cook as little as possible on actual Thanksgiving day or around the holidays as I can.

-- Make broccoli cheese filling and place in greased casseole dish.
+- Make broccoli cheese filling and place in a greased casserole dish.

-- Wrap tightly in plastic wrap and store in the fridge for up to 2 days ahead of needed.
+- Wrap tightly in plastic wrap and store in the fridge for up to 2 days ahead of when serving.

 - While the oven is preheating, remove from the fridge and place the cracker topping on.
 Bake as directed.